Extra features extend Clockify’s core functionality. You can get them by upgrading your account.

 You can also add time on your team members’ behalf directly from the Detailed Report.
 Hover over Reports on the sidebar and click Detailed.
 Now click Add Time For Team button and select user to choose a team member for whom you would like to add time.
 Then select a project and enter start and end time.
 Finally, click Add.

-Have in mind that only owner or admins can add or edit another person’s time entries.
+Have in mind that only the owner or admins can add or edit another person’s time entries.
 Regular users can only edit their own time entries.

 5.8 Project Template #

-To set up a Project as Template go to your Projects Page and find the project you would like to set up as template.
+To set up a Project as Template go to your Projects Page and find the project you would like to set up as a template.
 Click on the three little dots near the project’s name and select Set as template.
 You can set up an unlimited number of templates.

 You can now use this template when creating new projects.
 Go to your Projects Page and simply click Create a Project button in the corner.
 Then name your project and click the No Template field to choose your Template from the drop-down menu.